ilteoood/SiteAlert-Python/README.md

 ------------------------
 ### List of the available bot commands:

-ping -> Pong
+ping - Pong

-show -> Print the list of saved sites check -> Check new website addme -> Notify me on an already registered site removeme -> Reverse action register -> Register your email registered -> Check if you are alredy registered, and show your subscribed sites link -> Print the link associated to a website help -> Print help message cancel -> Remove previous task
+show - Print the list of saved sites

+check - Check new website

+addme - Notify me on an already registered site

+removeme - Reverse action

+register - Register your email

+registered - Check if you are alredy registered, and show your subscribed sites

+unregister - Delete your registration

+link - Print the link associated to a website

+mailoff - Disable mail notification

+mailon - Reverse action

+telegramoff - Disable telegram notification

+telegramon - Reverse action

+help - Print help message

 Don't know where to host this service?
 No problem!